rohithrc6/UMBC-DATA606-FALL2023-TUESDAY/README.md

 05/2024

 CGPA: 3.7/4.0
-- Relevant coursework: Introduction to Data Science, Database Management, Introduction to Data Analysis and ML, Platforms for Big Data Processing, Statistical Analysis, and Visualization with Python
+- Subjects: Introduction to Data Science, Database Management, Introduction to Data Analysis and ML, Platforms for Big Data Processing, Statistical Analysis, and Visualization with Python

 **Bachelor of Technology in Electronics and Communication Engineering**